jtakayama/makahiki/install/doc/ubuntu_readme.txt

 fi
 -------------------------------------------------------------------------------

-Then, use chkconfig to set the memcached service to run at startup, and restart the memcached service:
+On Ubuntu, memcached will usually run automatically at startup.
+Start the server if it is not running:
 -------------------------------------------------------------------------------
-% sudo chkconfig memcached on
 % sudo service memcached restart
+Restarting memcached: memcached.
 -------------------------------------------------------------------------------
-The memcached service will now run automatically at startup.

 To test this, restart the computer.
 After the restart, you should be able to test memcached without setting any environment variables.